oymotion/rohand_ros2_pkg/README.md

 ## 5. Node rohand_serial

-ROHand node for Serial Control Protocol.
+ROHand node for SerialCtrl Protocol, Dual Protocol is NOT supported.
 Please confirm protocol type in OHandSetting.
 Listens to topic 'target_joint_state' and controls ROHand, reads current joint state and publish to 'current_joint_state'.

 ### 5.1 Topics